 Contrary to the US, recent court rulings in Europe have characterized margin squeeze as independent antitrust doctrine.
-Three cases in the telecommunications sector concerning former national monopolies have set the tone for european case law: Deutsche Telekom15 in 2003 (upheld by the CFI and the ECJ in 2008 and 2010 respectively), Telefonica16 in 2007 (confirmed by the GC in 2012 and currently on appeal on the ECJ), and the guidance provided by the ECJ to the the Stockholm District Court in TeliaSonera.
-17
+Three cases in the telecommunications sector concerning former national monopolies have set the tone for european case law : Deutsche Telekom in 2003 (upheld by the CFI and the ECJ in 2008 and 2010 respectively), Telefonica in 2007 (confirmed by the GC in 2012 and currently on appeal on the ECJ), and the guidance provided by the ECJ to the the Stockholm District Court in TeliaSonera.

 First of all, the Commission established in Deutsche Telekom that the Equally Efficient Competitor (EEC) imputation test is the appropriate approach for competition law.
 It assesses the undertaking pricing practices on the basis of its own charges and costs, rather than on the basis of actual or potential competitors.
-This approach is said consistent with the general objectives of competition policy and mostly it guarantees legal certainty as the dominant undertaking would be in position to assess the lawfulness of its conduct.18
+This approach is said consistent with the general objectives of competition policy and mostly it guarantees legal certainty as the dominant undertaking would be in position to assess the lawfulness of its conduct.

 The CFI decision in Deutsche Telekom stated that the abusive nature of the incumbent's conduct is directly connected with the "unfairness" of the spread between its prices for wholesale access and its retail prices, which takes the form of a margin squeeze.
-In this view, it was not required to demonstrate that retail prices are predatory or that input prices are excessive, qualifying it as a stand-alone antitrust infringement.
-It further considered that the abusive effects of margin squeeze can in principle be derived from the fact that the incumbent's input is regulated as considered indispensable to compete.19
+In this view, it was not required to demonstrate that retail prices are predatory or that input prices are excessive, qualifying it as a stand-alone an-